dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

    ![](imgs/vscode-update-config.png)

 2. Connect VSCode to the course server:
-   1. Connect to the CMU Full VPN
-   2. Press `ctrl+shift+p` (Linux/Windows) or `⌘+shift+p` (MacOS) to open the command pallette, and select `Remote-SSH: Connect to Host`
+   1. Press `ctrl+shift+p` (Linux/Windows) or `⌘+shift+p` (MacOS) to open the command pallette, and select `Remote-SSH: Connect to Host`

    ![](imgs/vscode-open-connect-to-host.png)

-   3. Select the ssh config we just created: `training.dssg.io`
+   2. Select the ssh config we just created: `training.dssg.io`

    ![](imgs/vscode-select-host.png)

-   4. Enter your private key passcode if VSCode prompts you to (it will open a box at the top of the screen).
+   3. Enter your JHU ID password when VSCode prompts you to (it will open a box at the top of the screen).
+You'll need to authorize your connection via MFA on your Microsoft Authenticator App.

-   5. You should be connected to the training server.
+   4. You should be connected to the training server.
 This should be indicated in the bottom of your VSCode window:
    ![](imgs/vscode-ssh-connected.png)

 3. Open a workspace folder: